 Note that additional steps such as the creation of a new schema in your personal BigQuery project might be necessary.

 In this example we have learned how to access and blend two popular cloud services - Google BigQuery and Databricks - using the extensions available in KNIME Analytics Platform.
-Together with these datasets, we have explored Austin bikesharing and how its usage is intrinsically related to weather conditions.
+Together with these datasets, we have explored the world of bikesharing and how its usage is intrinsically related to weather conditions.

-Figure 9.
-Final workflow blending data from BigQuery and Databricks.
-It can be downloaded from the KNIME Hub here.
+Download the workflow to blend data from BigQuery and Databricks from the KNIME here.

 Author: Emilio Silvestri (KNIME)